• Skip to primary navigation

 And I knew he could cook, because whenever he visited us, that is what he did – COOK!
 Using nearly every pan in my kitchen, he would make us a bountiful feast of Armenian-inspired fare.

-He made us everything from delicious garlicky green beans with eggs to delectable eggplant rolls stuffed with carrots and raisins to amazing fire-roasted shish kabobs.
+He made us everything from delicious garlicky green beans with eggs to delectable eggplant rolls stuffed with carrots and walnuts to amazing fire-roasted shish kabobs.
 (Like many Armenians, Vahe is a master of fire and skewer.)

 Over the years, I’ve developed a great appreciation and genuine respect for my son-in-law and the hard-fought struggle he has endured to become an American citizen.
 I’ve gained a heartful of amazing Armenian-American grandchildren and a wonderful extended family.
 I’ve read books and articles on Armenian history (of which I was taught virtually nothing about in school), and I've learned some about traditional Armenian cooking as well.